xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

 <<<<<<< Updated upstream
    3. Set up the devices

    * Connect your iOS Devices to your computer via a USB cable.
 Confirm to accept/trust the phone
    * If you want to execute your tests using Safari on iOS (mobile browser), make sure Web Inspector is turned on for Safari (Settings > Safari > Advanced > Web Inspector)
-   * Enable the service UI automation on the device
-   * Connect the iOS device to Xcode
-   * On the iOS device, go to **Settings** > **Developer** > turn on **UIAutomation**

-   3. Set up the device

-   * Connect your iOS Devices to your computer via a USB cable.
-Confirm to accept/trust the phone
-   * If you want to execute your tests using Safari on iOS (mobile browser), make sure Web Inspector is turned on for Safari (Settings > Safari > Advanced > Web Inspector)